maplight/votersedge-voting-info/voting-info/states/ny/state-single-election/2016-11-08/en/my-rights-as-a-voter/what-are-my-rights-nov8.md

 - Ask election workers how to vote.
 - Bring materials with you.
 - Vote even if the voting machine is broken.
-- Vote by "affidavit ballot' if your name is missing from the list of voters at your polling site.
+- Vote by "affidavit ballot" if your name is missing from the list of voters at your polling site.

 You may have to show identification if you are voting for the first time at your polling place.
 - Acceptable forms of identification include valid photo ID or current utility bill, bank statement, government check or paycheck, or government document that shows name and address.